 - Rain barrels: rebates of $2 per gallon for rain barrels, with a maximum rebate of $1,000

-- Landscaping (rain gardens, impervious surface removal, and permeable pavement):rebates up to $10.00 per square foot of impervious surface removed and replaced with permeable pavers and $5.00 per square foot of impervious surface removed and replaced with vegetation (garden, sod, seed/straw)
+- Permeable Surface: rebates of $10 per square foot of impervious surface removed and replaced with permeable pavers and $5 per square foot of impervious surface removed and replaced with vegetation

 Financial benefits for installed green infrastructure: